-In making its recommendations to the Provost, the Committee shall group the proposals into three categories:
+In making its recommendations to the Provost, the Committee shall group the proposals into two categories:

-- Group A - those proposals worthy of an award in any case.
-The proposals in this group will be rank ordered.
+- Group A - those proposals worthy of support.
+The proposals in this group are not rank ordered.

-- Group C - those proposals not recommended for support.
+- Group B - those proposals not recommended for support.